vachacz/springular/README.md

   - registration + login
   - one more page with dummy content (+ some non trivial UI)
   - field marking after validation error (+background/border or +nice tooltip with validation message)
+- logging
+- javascript (+how to structure angular controllers in project)
 - more ...
 TBD?

 SETUP